 US ADP jobs report overview

 Wednesday's US economic docket highlights the release of the ADP report on private-sector employment, scheduled at 12:15 GMT.
-Economists expect another strong report, indicating that private-sector employers added nearly 700K new jobs for the second successive month in July.
+Following a big miss in the previous month, economists expect a strong report and an addition of 613K new jobs in August.

 How could the data affect EUR/USD?